jdormit/capstone-paper/draft.md

-# Knowledge Exchange in the Digital Era
+# Open-Source Knowledge: Information Exchange and Copyright in the Digital Era
 by Jeremy Dormitzer

 ## Introduction